Forwardspace/SGE/docs/source/usage/installation.rst

 8. Open the .sln file in Visual Studio
 9. Click Build > Build all and wait

 You've now got an up-to-date version of SGE.
-Why are you torturing yourself???
 You can edit the source code or run the program using the button "Local Windows Debugger".
 When you're ready, continue to the Quick Start Guide.